junwatu/news-analysis-chatgpt-nodejs-griddb/README.md

 - Keep in mind that this project is currently an MVP (Minimum Viable Product), which means there's ample room for improvement.
 For a real-world implementation, consider acquiring news data live and through real-time methods for a more accurate and up-to-date user experience.
 - Introduce an admin dashboard for monitoring and managing OpenAI API usage.
 This feature would enable administrators to set restrictions, track usage, and maintain control over the application's functionality.
 - To provide a more seamless and user-friendly experience, implement a paginated news display instead of the current system where random news articles appear upon each page reload.
 Pagination allows users to browse and navigate content more easily, resulting in a more engaging and enjoyable experience.
+- Store generated tags in the database for enhanced user search and filtering.

 ## Additional Resources and References